 The petty cashier generally evaluates the account at the end of every month.
 The cashier uses the vouchers and ledger account to check if the amount left in the account matches with the money in hand.
 At any time, the sum of the vouchers or receipts plus the money left should be equal to the original balance in the fund.

 A point to note is that there are no journal entries for the spending from the petty fund.
 However, for every replenishment, a journal entry is made.
-Whenever there is a shortage or excess in petty cash account/balance, the journal entries needed.
+The journal entries are needed whenever there is a shortage or excess in petty cash account/balance.
 So apart from replenishment, journal entries are made whenever there is an error in the petty cash balance.

 Cash Short Account